syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/chart-types/error-bar.md

 ## Customizing error bar color

-To customise the error bar color for individual errors, use the `ErrorBarColorMapping` property.
+To customize the error bar color for individual errors, use the `ErrorBarColorMapping` property.
 You can also customize the vertical error, horizontal error, horizontal negative and positive error, and vertical negative and positive error for an individual point using the `VerticalError`, `HorizontalError`, `HorizontalNegativeError`, `HorizontalPositiveError`, `VerticalNegativeError`, and `VerticalPositiveError` properties.

 {% if page.publishingplatform == "aspnet-core" %}